Eagle Island is a Metroidvania-inspired platform game featuring RPG-esque elements and procedural level generation. It was developed by Nick Gregory.

 - Feathered Fiend: Armaura, the big eagle deity, introduces herself by kidnapping one of your owls and is thus established as the story's villain.
 At first anyway; she was trying to save him.

-- Fire, Ice, Lightning: Magira, Icora and Zephara, respectively.
+- Fire, Ice, Lightning: Magira, Icora and Zephara, respectively command the element of fire, water (which becomes ice) and wind (which becomes lightning).

 - Flip-Screen Scrolling: Every room counts as a single "screen" (although it still allows for scrolling if said screen doesn't fit the window/monitor size) and as such, barring the split-second transition, the camera won't display two or more rooms at once.

 - Giant Flyer: Armaura is depicted as a very large eagle.
-The Totems also count.
+The Totems also count, being large birds too.

 - Hoist by His Own Petard: